Skip to content

 Set the output resolution

-Use a resolution the model officially supports for your aspect ratio.
+If it is available on your model, use a resolution the model officially supports for your aspect ratio.
 Feeding an arbitrary size is the most common cause of stretched or failed output, because most video models expect dimensions that are multiples of a fixed block size.

 Describe only the motion